Scalability in a digital project illustration.

 Vertical vs Horizontal Scaling

-As mentioned above, vertical scaling involves enhancing the server’s, engine’s, and nodes’ capabilities to increase the application’s performance and thus improve its scalability.
+As mentioned above, vertical scaling involves enhancing the server’s, engine’s, and nodes’ capabilities to increase the application’s performance.
 This approach is quite efficient for solving temporary issues.
+However, vertical scaling won’t prevent performance challenges in the long run.
+Also, it doesn’t provide any alternative backing options in case of the system’s failure.

-Another option to develop a robust, scalable web application is turning to horizontal scaling.
-It involves adding more servers and nodes to your system to increase efficiency and reliability.
+Horizontal scaling involves adding more servers and nodes to your system.
 Multiple servers will allow you to distribute the queries and thus reduce the load, eliminating the pressure on a single server.
+Moreover, if some part of your backend can’t handle the traffic, the entire system won’t crash.

 Database Scaling